dburkland/teslafi_ios_shortcuts/README.md

   * Once the shortcut is named appropriately, simply say "Hey Siri <Name of Shortcut>".
   * NOTE: Please keep in mind that the shortcut name must be unique from other shortcuts in your library.
 * How secure are these shortcuts?
-  * The authentication token that is stored by the "Store TeslaFi Token" shortcut is stored in your personal iCloud Drive.
-The token is only visible to apps or services that have access to your iCloud drive meaning folks cannot publicly access this data by default.
+  * The authentication token that is stored by the "Store TeslaFi Token" shortcut is stored in your personal Reminders App.
+The token is only visible to apps or services that have access to your Reminders App meaning folks cannot publicly access this data by default.
   * Each of the shortcuts leverage TLS when communicating with TeslaFi as if you were browsing TeslaFi.com yourself via a web browser.
   * I do not log or record any usage data, nor do I log or record any of the stored TeslaFi API tokens.